awsdocs/aws-codebuild-user-guide/doc_source/sample-codedeploy.md

                                                   ` -- AppTest.java
    ```

-1. Create a ZIP file that contains the directory structure and files inside of `(root directory name)/my-app`, and then upload the ZIP file to a source code repository type supported by AWS CodeBuild and AWS CodeDeploy, such as an Amazon S3 input bucket or a GitHub or Bitbucket repository\.
+1. Create a ZIP file that contains the directory structure and files inside of `(root directory name)/my-app`, and then upload the ZIP file to a source code repository type supported by AWS CodeBuild and CodeDeploy, such as an Amazon S3 input bucket or a GitHub or Bitbucket repository\.
 **Important**
-If you want to use AWS CodePipeline to deploy the resulting build output artifact, you cannot upload the source code to a Bitbucket repository\.
+If you want to use CodePipeline to deploy the resulting build output artifact, you cannot upload the source code to a Bitbucket repository\.
 Do not add `(root directory name)` or `(root directory name)/my-app` to the ZIP file, just the directories and files inside of `(root directory name)/my-app`\.
 The ZIP file should contain these directories and files:

    ```